Pentagon Plans Major Shift in Warfare Strategy for 2030

 Hypersonic Weapons: Both offensive hypersonic missiles and defensive systems to counter adversary hypersonics are under development.
 These weapons, traveling at speeds exceeding Mach 5 and capable of maneuvering in flight, present significant challenges to existing air and missile defense systems.

-Space Operations: The establishment of Space Force reflects the recognition that space is now a contested warfighting domain.
+Space Operations: The establishment of Space Force reflects recognition that space is now a contested warfighting domain.
 Protecting American satellites while holding adversary space assets at risk is increasingly central to military planning.

 Cyber Capabilities: Offensive and defensive cyber operations continue to evolve.
 The ability to disrupt adversary command and control while protecting American networks is essential to military effectiveness.